perriera/extras/README.md

        extra_options
        extra_strings
     )
 The 1.2.2 version of the extra_ libraries installs the debug version by default.
-If you wish to use a production version of the library comment out this line in the main CMakeLists.txt file and recompile:
+If you wish to use a production version of the library you can either comment out this line in the main CMakeLists.txt file and recompile:

     set(CMAKE_BUILD_TYPE Debug)

+Or, as of 1.2.3 you can define PRODUCTION on the command line of the cmake command and it will cause a production version of the library to be generated instead, (just be sure to delete the build directory before hand):

+    cd ..
+    rm -rf build
+    cd build
+    cmake -DPRODUCTION=true ..
+    make
+    sudo make install

  ## extra_colors
  > add **extra_colors** to your CMakeLists.txt